Sup2point0/Assort/Yu-Gi-Oh!/dryconix.md

 What a pain to play against.

 ### Kashtira
-Aside from it being a horribly generic, efficient, vicious deck, Kashtira actually can’t handle targeting protection, and it can’t go over 3000 ATK, making Chaos MAX Dragon a fantastic weapon against them... if I can actually bring it out in the first place, what with all my zones locked.
+Aside from it being a horribly generic, efficient, vicious deck, Kashtira actually can’t handle targeting protection, and it can’t go over 3000 ATK, making Chaos MAX Dragon a fantastic weapon against them... if I can actually bring it out in the first place, what with all my Zones locked.

 ### Labrynth
 Blue-Eyes Chaos MAX Dragon insta-win.
 Labrynth can’t handle targeting and destruction protection or that 4000 ATK, unless they bring out Skill Drain.
 Then we’re screwed.